Twists, turns and blind alleys: The journey of a master maze maker

 “I’ve worked hard my entire life to develop my skills and talents, but it was having the proper tools that made that last little bit of difference that put me over the top and took me to the next level.
 I can honestly say without Wacom; I would have never gotten syndicated or been able to create my books.
 The experience has been truly life changing and dream making.”

 “When I am asked by young artists, what they need to do to succeed, I tell them, invest in your tools.
 There is no greater investment an artist can make then to buy themselves a Wacom.
 I love my Mobile Studio Pro 16 and take it with me when I tour.
-I hope to someday be able to add the Wacom Cintiq Pro to my studio and take my work to the next next level!”
+Now I am adding a Wacom Cintiq Pro 32 to my studio to take my work to the next next level!”